 Sample the Local Delicacies

-Ioannina region is also well known for its pies and pastries.
+The Ioannina region is also well known for its specialty Greek pastries.
 Stop by a local bakery and order yourself a warm, flaky karidopita (walnut pie), a sweet galatopita (milk pie), or a flavourful savoury hortopita (pie filled with wild greens).

 Take a Day Trip to Metsovo

 Metsovo is a stunning mountain village that sits within the Pindus Mountains, just 50km north of Ioannina.
 Buses to Metsovo from Ioannina depart at 6 am daily and return in the evenings.

 The culture of Metsovo is different from that in the majority of Greece.
 This is because Metsovo is a Vlach settlement.

 Sample the village’s namesake “Metsovone” cheese, follow the woodland hiking trails or enjoy indulging in local delicacies in the village’s homely tavernas.
 Greece’s highest altitude vineyard can be found here: Katogi Averoff.

 If you are interested, you can reach out to them and organise a tasting of their produce.
 There are many charming guesthouses in Metsovo if you prefer to stay overnight and return the next day.

 Dodoni is a small archaeological site that sits 21km just outside of Ioannina.
 It is one of the oldest oracles in all of Greece and was built in dedication to the God Zeus.